 - Meeting Date/Time: XX/XX/XXXX, 3-5 pm

-- Topic: IEP Review, Evaluation Review, Section 504 Plan, Re-entry after Discipline, Medical provider appointment, etc.
+- Topic: IEP Review, Evaluation Review, Section 504 Plan, Re-entry after Discipline, Etc.

-- She said she likes school the most when …
+- I like school the most when …

-- She says she wants to learn more about …
+- I want to learn more about …

 Include a Photograph!

 The final section of your handout describes your concerns.
-You may need to start on scratch paper with a longer list and then edit to prioritize your key points.
+You may need to start on scratch paper with a longer list and then edit to settle on your key points.
 Remember that you want the team members to be able to read your handout quickly.
-You also want this list to help track your priorities at the meeting.
-If it gets too long, you won’t be able to use it as a handy reference.
+You also want this list to help yourself stay on track at the meeting.

-- Something you want to change because it isn’t working
+- Something you want to change in your school schedule or program?

-If you or a support person takes notes at the meeting, it’s great to conclude by making a list of Action Items.
+If your parent or another support person takes notes at the meeting, it’s great to ask them to help make a list of Action Items.
 Make a simple chart to list:

 - The agreement/action